Windsor Hotel (Montreal): Decline

 In 1957, another fire destroyed a third of the hotel.
 This time the damage was extensive, and the original hotel structure had to be demolished.
 The cupola, weighing some 15 tons, came down on August 12, 1959.
 Within the next five years, the Tour CIBC office tower was constructed on the site of the original hotel.

 The North Annex was all that remained of the Windsor Hotel, but it did contain 200 guest rooms, two ballrooms and Peacock Alley.
 The Windsor Hotel continued to operate out of the North Annex for almost another 25 years, but competition from newer hotels led to the Windsor's slow decline.
 In 1975, Dolores Costello returned to the hotel for her seventieth birthday party, in honour of the hotel that had been her second home decades earlier.
 This party was perhaps the last true glimpse of the hotel's former grandeur before the Windsor's closure in 1981.

 Conversion of North Annex to office building

 In 1987, the Windsor Hotel reopened as an office building called "Le Windsor".

 In 2006, the building was once again renovated with a total project cost of $15 million.

 The office building currently houses the headquarters for Valeurs mobilières Desjardins, the securities and investment banking division of Desjardins Group, and Claridge, the trust management offices for the Bronfman family.

+The Chinese restaurant Le Piment Rouge was relocated to the hotel in 1990 and remained there until 2014.